 You might think that the formula is: (sales - expense).

 That makes the most sense.
 But looking at the margin is a predictor.
 And that is what you need.
 Looking at sales minus expenses is telling you what happened, not what will happen which is what is important here.

 For example, if your store had the street closed for repairs out front and no one could get in, then your break-even point is more impacted by sales than expenses.
 Meaning that if your margins during this time were still at budget or plan, then the "fix" is getting more customers.

 So when the street is repaired, the people return and you will be fine.
-On the other hand, if your sales are fine, but your margins are not to plan, more customers will not help you break even.
-You have to fix the margins.
+On the other hand, if your sales are fine, but your margins are not at the expected levels, more customers will not help you break even.
+You have to fix the margins, first.

 Another consideration is when planning your margins in the beginning.
-Many retailers forget that many of the products they buy will have to be discounted below the IMU in order to be sold.
+Many retailers forget that many of the products they buy will have to be discounted below the Initial MarkUp (IMU) in order to be sold.
 This means if you use the gross margin of the units based on IMU, then you will get a faulty calculation since many will be sold for much less.